docutils/docutils/sandbox/infrastructure/README.txt

 The `infrastructure <.>`_ sandbox directory stores any scripts that are needed for the development of the Docutils project.

+:`<releasing-log.txt>`_: What happend at release time ... what to do next time
+    better.

 :`<docutils-update.local>`_: The script to update the `web site`_
     from a developer machine or on shell.sourceforge.